jam-fhi/metix_automation_handout/docs/test_design.md

 		The strategy here is to identify several invalid email addresses and check for the validation popup.
 Then using a valid email address, check for the password blank error popup.

 	Contact form:

+		Email

+			Same as above.

+		First Name

+			Hard to nail down what a valid first name is.
+Generally first names do not include numbers or symbols There is no max length set on the first name field.

+			The only message presented here is "Please fill in this field."

+		Last Name

+			Hard to nail down what a valid last name is.
+Generally last names do not include numbers or symbols, except for - There is no max length set on the last name field.

+			The only message presented here is "Please fill in this field."

+		Phone number

+			Phone number should really just be numbers and + sign.
+However there are various styles of listing numbers including spaces, (, ) and -
+			There is also a definitive max length for phone numbers.

+			The only message presented here is "Please fill in this field."

+		Request Type

+			No validation.
+It's a drop down choice with a default value.
+If I was to apply tests here it would be on the server API to check that a blank input, or input different from the provided options was handled on submission.
+In this framework, that's not an option.

+		Message

+			Free text field.
+There does not appear to be any validation of content at all.

+			I think it should not be blank, with a minimum of 25 characters.
+			Without error messages, this can't be validated automatically.

 2. All forms should have clearly identified labels.
 	* placeholders can be used.